 Before, during, and after this lesson, students will develop questions regarding tectonic plates and earthquakes, and how they affect the Earth's crust.
-It is important that students

-2020-1-UK01-KA201-079141 of the European Union develop a full understanding of how the Earth works so they can work together to ensure it lasts for years to come.
+It is important that students develop a full understanding of how the Earth works so they can work together to ensure it lasts for years to come.